Used Car: 2011 Ford Escape Hybrid Review

 The 2011 Ford Escape Hybrid has one of the highest fuel economy ratings among 2011 compact SUVs, but it lacks the clever interior details that rivals offer and it has low safety scores.

 The 2011 Ford Escape Hybrid is ranked:

 When it was new, critics praised the Escape Hybrid for delivering excellent fuel economy while driving much like a gas-only SUV.
 They said the transition between electric and gasoline propulsion is very smooth, though some did note that the regenerative brakes feel a bit touchy.
 The interior drew mixed reviews, as some complimented the modern design and ample space, while others criticized the lackluster material quality and somewhat awkward driving position.
-The Escape Hybrid’s safety ratings are also low for the class, while its reliability score is average.
+The Escape Hybrid’s safety ratings are also low for the class.

 The combined output of the Escape Hybrid’s gasoline engine and electric motor is 177 horsepower.
 While no critic called it fast, most said that the Escape Hybrid has enough power for most situations.
 It is also great on fuel, as expected from a hybrid.
 Front-wheel drive versions average 34/31 mpg city/highway, while adding all-wheel drive drops mileage to 30/27, which is still excellent for the class.